Everything You Need to Know About Kitesurfing in Tonga

 - Sandy Beach Resort – Kitesurfing instructors and kitesurfing lagoons

-- Serenity Beaches Resort – Kitesurfing lagoons
+- Serenity Beaches Resort – Kitesurfing lagoons that are ideal for independent kitesurfing.

-Resorts that Offer Kitesurfing in Vava’u
+Resorts That Offer Kitesurfing in Vava’u

 - Mouna Island Resort – Kitesurfing lagoons, instructors, rental gear and gear purchases